 by: Pauline (Web Owner)

-Thank you for sharing Jake's story and for those wonderful photographs above.
+Thank you for sharing Jake's story and for those beautiful photographs above.

 Busty Boy